 As a general guideline, you should use a citation any time you borrow someone else's language or ideas.
-But when do you need to cite factual information?
+But when do you need to cite factual inCSG 8.2 formation?
 For many students, the line between information that requires citation and common knowledge, which does not need to be cited, is hazy at best.